amz-tools/amazon-sp-api/README.md

 Some endpoints might have issues with special charsets like UTF-8.
 I.e. the `finances` operations return invalid UTF-8 encodings for all data prior to May 2020 resulting in JSON parse errors.

+Having SKUs that will increase character length above 40 when encoded might not work with certain endpoints.
+The reason is that Amazon counts its length before decoding it and throws an `Invalid 'sku' provided` error ([see Issue #126](https://github.com/amz-tools/amazon-sp-api/issues/126)).

 ## Seller Support

 If you are selling on the european market we might be able to support you with everything else that can't be done with the API, i.e. a detailed sales dashboard, review management, product sourcing or sales and revenue estimations for products.
 Feel free to visit us at [https://amz.tools](https://amz.tools).